GorrettyOkumbe/Data_DSA_by_Jovian_Free_code_camp/binary_search_algorithm/README.md

 In binary search you first ought to dertemine the mid point(using indexes) and if the number you are searching for is same as that located in the middle then return mid.<br>
 Otherwise compare if the number at the middle to the number you are looking for in an ascending list like in our case, the mid index is 2 with the number 5 occupying that position.<br>
-But we stated that we are searching for the number 2 comparing 5 to 2: 5 > 2 so the number lies on the first half of the list hence we discard the 2nd half.Repeat the above processon the first half of the list.Until the number is located.
+But we stated that we are searching for the number 2 comparing 5 to 2: 5 > 2 so the number lies on the first half of the list hence we discard the 2nd half.Repeat the above processon the first half of the list.Until the number is located.<br>
+Just how is the mid calculated??<br>
+mid = (hi + lo) // 2 where `hi` is `len(locate_num) - 1` that being the last index of the list and `lo` is `0`.<br>
+Note: The above high and low are relevant when determining the initial mid point and tend to change as you discard half the list depending on the problem statement.<br>
+The `binary search algorithm` runs on `O(log n)` for time complexity and `O(1)` for the space complexity on a worst case senarion and is quite fast as compared to linear algorithm .<br>